NCIOCPL/sitewide-search-api/integration-tests/README.md

 ## Steps to Run Locally
 1. Install docker (if not already installed)
+1. Ensure you have a [Java JDK 14](https://jdk.java.net/archive/) or less installed and it is set to your JAVA_HOME environment variable
+  - This requirement will go away with Karate 1.0
-2. Open a command prompt
+1. Open a command prompt
-3. Clone this repository
+1. Clone this repository
-4. `cd <REPO_ROOT>/integration-tests`
+1. `cd <REPO_ROOT>/integration-tests`
-5. `docker compose --project-directory docker-sws-api up --force-recreate`
+1. `docker compose --project-directory docker-sws-api up --force-recreate`
-6. Open a second command prompt
+1. Open a second command prompt
-7. `cd <REPO_ROOT>/integration-tests`
+1. `cd <REPO_ROOT>/integration-tests`
-8. `bin/load-integration-data.sh`
+1. `bin/load-integration-data.sh`
-9. `bin/karate features`
+1. `bin/karate features`

 ## Notes
 * There are [Docs](https://github.com/intuit/karate/blob/6de466bdcf105d72450a40cf31b8adb5c043037d/karate-netty/README.md#standalone-jar) for understanding how to run Karate standalone (including a description of the magic naming for the logging configuration).